 Shot of pellet if visible, then medium being added to tube, with medium container visible in frame

-Talent adding medium to tube, with medium container and cell counter visible in frame
+A. Talent adding medium to tube, with medium container visible in the frame.
+Talent preparing cell suspension with trypan blue visible in the frame and loading the cells into hemocytometer

+B. Talent counting the cells with cell counter visible in the frame

+C. Talent preparing 1.5 x 105 cells/1 milliliter solution, with medium container visible in the frame.

 Then seed 1.5 x 105 cells/1 milliliter of cells per well in a 6-well plate [1] and incubate the cells in the cell culture incubator overnight [2].